 - Types of yucca to grow

 Where to grow yucca

 Yuccas are one of the least fussy plants you can grow.
 Ideally, grow it in a warm room where the temperature won’t fall below 7°C. It can cope with some direct sunlight.

 How to plant yucca

-You’re more likely to kill a yucca by watering it too much than too little.
+You’re more likely to kill a yucca plant by watering it too much than too little.
 Water when the top few centimetres of compost have dried out but don’t worry if the soil dries out completely from time to time – yuccas are tolerant of drought.
 Allow any excess water to drain away.
 Water more sparingly in winter.

 Feed every couple of months with half-strength liquid fertiliser from spring to autumn.
 Yuccas don’t need high humidity so you won't need to mist it.
 Wipe the leaves occasionally to keep the leaves free of dust.

 More like this

 Yuccas do well when slightly pot bound so don’t need repotting very often – every two or three years in spring is fine.
 It can be hard to repot a mature yucca due its unwieldy shape – in that case, remove as much compost from the surface as you can using a trowel, and top up with fresh.